GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Algorithm and discussion

 \section{Algorithm and \TT~discussion}

 We use the higher-order TRG algorithm based on higher-order singular value decomposition (HOSVD) of tensors.
 This algorithm has been thoroughly investigated in the last decade and we refer the reader to the recent review article \cite{Meurice:2020pxc} for details.
-The goal of this algorithm is to effectively carry out the coarse-graining of the tensor network with controlled truncations by specifying a local bond dimension $D$ which is kept constant during the entire algorithm.
-The computer time for the higher-order TRG algorithm scales as $O(D^{2d-1})$ for $d$-dimensional Euclidean systems.
+The goal of this algorithm is to effectively carry out the coarse-graining of the tensor network with controlled truncation by specifying a local bond dimension $D$ which is kept constant during the entire algorithm.
+We show one full iteration of coarse-graining using higher-order TRG algorithm in Fig.~\ref{fig:algo1}.
+The first step is to combine four initial tensors (denoted $T_{0}$) as shown to construct $M_{ijkl}$.
+Then we combine the left and right indices to construct a matrix and take the SVD of that matrix to obtain the projector $U$.
+We then combine the tensors along a particular direction to obtain a coarse-grained tensor $\tilde{T}$.
+Then we take this tensor and perform similar steps along the orthogonal direction to obtain $T_{1}$.
+This constitutes one step of coarse-graining.
+Doing this $N-1$ more times and then contracting the indices with periodic boundary conditions gives us the approximation to $Z$.
 We show the algorithm in Fig.~\ref{fig:flow1} for the reader.
-The main bottleneck in these computations (especially for higher dimensions) is SVD and the contraction of tensors to keep the growing size fixed to a reasonable value depending on resources.
-In an earlier work by one of the authors \cite{Jha:2020oik}, to perform the most expensive part of the computations - tensor contractions, the \code{ncon} Python library was used.
+The computational complexity for the higher-order TRG algorithm scales as $O(D^{4d-1})$ for $d$-dimensional Euclidean systems.
+The most expensive part of HOTRG computations (especially for higher dimensions) is the contraction of tensors with some fixed truncation $D$.
+This is needed to keep the growing size fixed to a reasonable value depending on the resources.
+The ratio of time complexity between tensor contraction and SVD is $O(D^{4d-7})$.
+In an earlier work by one of the authors \cite{Jha:2020oik}, to perform the tensor contractions, the \code{ncon} Python library was used.
 There is an equivalent way of doing these contractions which has been extensively used in machine learning and is known as \code{opt\_einsum}~\cite{Smith:2018aaa} which was used for standard CPU computations in ~\cite{Jha:2022pgy}.
 In this work, we make use of additional capabilities of \code{opt\_einsum} by performing these contractions on a GPU architecture without explicitly copying any tensor to GPU device.
 For this purpose, a more performant backend is required which requires converting back and forth between array types.
 The \code{opt\_einsum} software can handle this automatically for a wide range of options such as $\textsc{TensorFlow}, \textsc{Theano}, \textsc{jax}$, and \PY.
 In this work, we use \PY~on NVIDIA GeForce RTX 2080 Ti.
 The use of packages developed primarily for machine learning like \PY~and \textsc{TensorFlow} to problems in many-body Physics is not new. \textsc{TensorFlow} was used to study spin chains using tree tensor networks \cite{Milsted:2019ldz} based on the software package developed in Ref.~\cite{Roberts:2019qim}.
 However, we are not aware of any real-space tensor renormalization group algorithms which have made use of GPU acceleration with these ML/AI-based Python packages and carried out systematic study showing the improvements.
 Another advantage of using \PY~is the ability to carry out the automatic differentiation using: $\code{torch.tensor(T, requires\_grad = True)}$ useful in computing the derivatives similar to that in Ref.~\cite{Chen_2020}.
-The availability of additional GPUs also improves the runtime.
-The main steps involving the conversion to the desired backend (if CUDA is available) and performing the coarse graining step are summarized below:
+The availability of additional GPUs also accelerates the program substantially as we will discuss in the next section.
+The main steps involving the conversion to the desired backend (if CUDA is available) and performing the coarse-graining step are summarized below: